Lakeside Chautauqua

 • The President of the Lakeside Property Owners Association;

-The President of the Lakeside Association serves as a member, ex officio, without vote.
-The remaining Board voting members are elected at the annual meeting of the Board.
-Two-thirds of the elected Board members, not including ex officio members, are leaseholders or Island View grantees (commonly called property owners).
+The President of The Lakeside Association serves as the fourth ex officio director, but without a vote.
+The remaining voting directors are elected at the annual meeting of the Board.
+Two-thirds of the directors, not including ex officio directors, are leaseholders or Island View grantees (commonly called property owners) with two being nominated by the Bishop of the East and West Ohio Conferences of the United Methodist Church and two being nominated by the Lakeside Property Owners Association.

-Board members have a fiduciary responsibility to guide the organization toward a sustainable future.
+Elected Directors have a fiduciary responsibility to guide the organization toward a sustainable future.
 The Audited Financial Statements are posted online.
-The Board adopts sound governance and financial management policies and makes sure there are adequate resources to advance the Lakeside mission.
+The Board adopts sound governance and financial management policies and ensures there are adequate resources to advance the Lakeside mission.
 Individuals can contact [email protected] with questions.

-The Lakeside Association Board of Directors Application can be downloaded and submitted to the Lakeside, Attn: The Board, 236 Walnut Avenue, Lakeside, Ohio 43440
+The Lakeside Association Board of Directors Application can be downloaded and submitted to the Lakeside Association, Attn: The Board, 236 Walnut Avenue, Lakeside, Ohio 43440.

 Board Updates & News